cabforum/smime/SBR.md

 ### 5.4.7  Notification to event-causing subject

 ### 5.4.8  Vulnerability assessments
+Additionally, the CA's security program MUST include an annual Risk Assessment that:

+1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
+2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
+3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.
 ## 5.5  Records archival

 ### 5.5.1  Types of records archived

 ### 5.5.2  Retention period for archive
+The CA SHALL retain all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, for at least seven years after any Certificate based on that documentation ceases to be valid.
 ### 5.5.3  Protection of archive

 ### 5.5.4  Archive backup procedures